Entry onto SA Water land or waters is subject to the following conditions, unless expressly agreed by SA Water.

 Infringement or non-compliance with access conditions may result in enforcement action or penalties up to a maximum penalty of $2500.
 SA Water may recover from you expenses incurred to fix a breach of the conditions of access or damages for a loss suffered.

-a.
-Whenever on an SA Water’s site it is your general obligation to act reasonably and responsibly and be considerate of others.
+(a) When on an SA Water site it is your general obligation to act reasonably and responsibly and be considerate of others.

-e.
-You may only enter SA Water land during opening hours.
+(e) You may only enter SA Water land during opening hours.
 Outside these times, you must not enter or remain on SA Water land and waters.
-Unless indicated otherwise, opening hours are as follows:
+Unless indicated otherwise, opening hours are:

 - 1 October – 30 March 7.30am – 8pm

 - 1 April – 30 September 7.30am – 5pm

 Regardless of signage, SA Water land will be closed in the following circumstances:

 - Christmas Day